Jaxsbr/amplify-js-boilerplate/README.md

 ## Warning: Generated Amplify Content

 We've now generated some content that you **Don't** want to commit publicly.
-The `.gitignore file` would have been modified by `amplify init`, however I still found some information about IAM role ARN's being included.
+The `.gitignore file` is modified when running `amplify init`, however I still found some information about IAM role ARN's being included.

 Ensure your .gitignore rules are setup correctly!
 e.g. `amplify/`

 ## Conclusion

-You have a Amplify app configured to use Typescript along with the first React component.
+You have an `Amplify` app configured to use `Typescript` along with `Amplify UI library` styled `React` components.
 You can now skip ahead to the tutorial step: [Connect API and database to the app](https://docs.amplify.aws/start/getting-started/data-model/q/integration/react/)
+OR, use this as a starting point for your own Amplify project! 😁